Git Snippets allows you to include pieces of code from your Git repository into Confluence pages.

-Go to the Confluence Administration → Application Links an follow the Documentation to create an Application Link to Bitbucket.
-After that, the users will get an one-time authorization message when they want to see or add a Git snippet if they haven't authorized Bitbucket yet.
+Go to the Confluence Administration → Application Links and follow the Documentation to create an Application Link to Bitbucket.
+After that, the users will get a one-time authorization message when they want to see or add a Git snippet if they haven't authorized Bitbucket yet.

 If you can't create an Application Link to your Bitbucket Server instance, or want to make Git Snippets available for anonymous users, you can also configure a Bitbucket Server access token.
 To make Git Snippets use a such a token, you need to go to your Bitbucket instance Manage Account → Personal Access Tokens and create one.
 Then go to Confluence Administration → Git Snippets Settings and insert your token together with the address of your Bitbucket Server instance.

 No steps are required to use public repositories from bitbucket.org.